Interviews

 Professor of Psychiatry, Emeritus

-Alvin Francis Poussaint, MD, was born in New York City, New York, in 1934.
+Alvin Francis Poussaint, MD, was born in New York City, NY, in 1934.
 He attended Stuyvesant High School and Columbia University.
 He graduated from Columbia in 1956 with a bachelor's degree in pharmacology.
-He enrolled in Cornell Medical School, and earned his medical degree in 1960.
-He became chief resident at the UCLA Neuropsychiatric Institute in 1964, but left the position to become the Southern Field Director of the Medical Committee for Human Rights in Jackson, Mississippi in 1965.
+He enrolled in Cornell Medical School and earned his medical degree in 1960.
+He became the Chief Resident at the UCLA Neuropsychiatric Institute in 1964, but left the position to become the Southern Field Director of the Medical Committee for Human Rights in Jackson, MS in 1965.
 Dr. Poussaint also participated in the march from Selma to Montgomery to ensure that demonstrators would have medical care if needed.

-In 1967, after leaving Mississippi, he joined the Tufts Medical School faculty and in 1969, joined Harvard Medical School as associate dean of student affairs.
-From 1975 to 1978, he was Dean of Students at Harvard Medical School.
+In 1967, after leaving Mississippi, Dr. Poussaint joined the Tufts Medical School Faculty and, in 1969, joined Harvard Medical School as Associate Dean of Student Affairs.
+From 1975 to 1978, he was the Dean of Students at Harvard Medical School.
 Dr. Poussaint served as Faculty Associate Dean for Student Affairs at Harvard Medical School until his retirement in 2019 and was the founding Director of the Office of Recruitment & Multicultural Affairs in 1969.

 Former Robert Henry Pfeiffer Professor of Neurobiology, Emeritus

-Edwin Furshpan (d.
-2019) completed his doctoral work at Cal Tech in 1955.
+Edwin Furshpan (1928 - 2019) completed his doctoral work at the California Institute of Technology in 1955.
 He worked in Bernard Katz’s laboratory in London, where he met David Potter.
-The two went on to work with Steve Kuffler at Johns Hopkins.
+The two went on to work with Steve Kuffler at Johns Hopkins University.

 Dr. Furshpan was part of the inaugural Neurobiology Department at Harvard Medical School in 1966.
 Throughout his career, he was an advocate for diversity and inclusion.
 Along with Dr. Potter, he founded the Native American High School Summer Program at Harvard Medical School to increase the number of Native American students attending leading colleges and universities.